K-Enin/Hydrogen-Adsorption/README.md

 The *BalanceEquations.py* file reads one *mass_flow_xms.npy* datafile at a time, where x stands for the mean wind velocity in m/s.
 The values in the .npy files are the sum of the mass flows in mol/s exiting 3 x 5MW PEM-electrolyzers.
 The .npy files contain mass flows for a simulation period of 3 hours with a discretization step of dt_IWES = 0.01 sec.
 They are being cut to 1 hour.

+In order to calculate the adsorption loading the file *BalanceEquations.py* simply has to be executed.
+Prior to that, a .npy with the desired wind speed has to be chosen (other .npy files need to be commented out).

 ## Folder "measurements and IAST prediction"
 The folder "measurements and IAST prediction" holds all relevant supplementary files.